 - No high-end accommodation available in the park

 Mapungubwe is home to four of the Big Five (buffalo absent).
-Lions have been spotted, but they are nomadic and occasionally visit the area from neighbouring Botswana.
-Sightings of any big cats are rare.
+Lion have been spotted, but they are nomadic and occasionally visit the area from neighboring Botswana.
+Although leopard is quite common, sightings of these elusive big cats are rare.
 Elephant, giraffe, white rhino, eland, gemsbok and numerous other antelope species can be seen.